twak/chordatlas/README.md

 1. [OpenStreetMap](wiki.openstreetmap.org) is a great source of building footprints, you'll need them in the GML format. (we also used [OS's Mastermap](https://www.ordnancesurvey.co.uk/business-and-government/products/mastermap-products.html))
 1. [QGIS](http://www.qgis.org) is an easy way to process filter different GIS data sources to create GML building footprints.
 1. [a tool to that might help you download panoramas](https://github.com/twak/panoscraper) from google streetview.
-1. [Segnet-Facade](https://github.com/jfemiani/facade-segmentation) is our tool for finding features in street view images.
+1. [Segnet-Facade](https://github.com/jfemiani/facade-segmentation) is our CNN for finding features in street view images.
 1. [here's some hacky code](https://github.com/twak/chordatlas/blob/master/src/org/twak/readTrace/ReadTrace.java) that might help you download meshes from online 3D services.

 ## build